nicolleharding/Elna-Vedic-Astrology/README.md

 - Add interesting layout for the bullets on the hero image.
 - Need to improve placement and colour of button.
 - Make button navigate to Book page.
-- Need to get rid of white line under nav bar.
+- Need to get rid of white line under nav bar.- done

 Index Page : Section